-the dataset).
+a bad TCP checksum from 120 clients (or 0.4% of the clients in the dataset).
 This prevalence of bogus checksums is larger than the prevalence of some of the identified characteristics of the web client (or network).
 For instance, we identified only 49 clients that advertise support for ECN and report receiving bogus SACK blocks from 36 clients.
 If we had not verified the TCP checksum these two characteristics could have easily been skewed by mangled packets and we'd have been none-the-wiser.
-In our experiments, we used tcpdump [4] to capture full packets and then tcpurify [5] to verify the checksums and then store only the packet headers in the trace files we further analyzed.9
+In our experiments, we used tcpdump8 to capture full packets and then tcpurify9 to verify the checksums and then store only the packet headers in the trace files we further analyzed10.